 The focus problem

 There’s also a problem of focus when it comes to the blockchain’s goals.
 There are three main advantages to using the blockchain: it works fast, it’s low-cost, and it’s decentralized.
 The problem is that it’s hard to develop a single chain that can accomplish the best of all three; instead, most applications try to focus on one (or maybe two).
-In other words, if you develop a system that’s fast and decentralized, it’s probably going to be expensive, and if it’s affordable and decentralized, it will probably run slow.
+In other words, if you develop a system that’s fast and decentralized, it’s probably going to be expensive.
+If it’s affordable and decentralized, it will probably run slow.
 Some authorities have presented alternatives, such as a Tangle (explained well by UKcryptocurrency) but these solutions are far too new to tell whether they can be viable long-term alternatives.

 The lack of talent